Want to learn more about this at Kettering Health?

 “I didn’t heal my own trauma or begin to truly understand any of it until I connected on a deeper level with the moms in the NICU and we shared our stories,” she said.

 Through her own experience and work, Bethanie learned that having a premature baby is a loss in its own way.
-Labor, delivery, and those first months turn out to be nothing a mother expects.
+Labor, delivery, and those first months are nothing a mother expects.
 And it’s OK for her to mourn the way she thought it would go.

 Bethanie now uses her story to comfort parents starting the same journey.